Naois/gbseive/readme.md

 To build this, you will need to install [rgbds](https://rgbds.gbdev.io/) (I did this through msys2) and ensure that the binaries folder listed in the Makefile is correct.
 Then just run make.

 The implementation is able to seive all of the odd primes up to around 120000 by representing each odd number by a bit in WRAM.
+It has been verified to run on GBA hardware.

 If you want to run it yourself, I would recommend building it and running in [bgb](https://bgb.bircd.org/) so you can see what's going on in the background as it runs.
 In particular, viewing WRAM during the seiving process is entertaining.